snowWolf350/farming_sim/README.md

 # A futursitic FPS farming Game.

-Thus Is the Gane I was doing during my semester end exams instead of studying :) I have tried and implemented multiple features I have never made before.
+This Is the Game I was making during my semester end exams instead of studying :) I have tried and implemented multiple features I have never made before.

 <h2>Systems I implemented</h3>